A History of the Azores

 redwood split by fire, Honolulu grass skirts,

-in a bullring, steel cable networks binding
+in a bull ring, underground cable networks

-of Morpheus and the Rock of Vile Reproach,
+Cave of Morpheus, Rock of Vile Reproach,

-my mother-in-law, sweating a thirty-day walk
+my mother-in-law, sweating a month’s walk

-to Finisterre, her baby girl mewing at foghorn
+to Finisterre, a daughter mewing at foghorn

-booms, and Carmelite nuns, shushing me
+booms, some Carmelite nuns, shushing me

-strake boats, baleen whales, a festival of fire,
+strake boats, baleen whales, festivals of fire,

-deep-sea squid, washed up at Haystack Rock
+of deep-sea squid, come up at Haystack Rock

 I’ve gone soft working for a living.
 Neurons fire,

-back-fire, so many syllables lost. to coconut
+where so many words are lost to coconut palms

-palms… a hand-blown bottle on a Graciosa beach
+and a hand-blown bottle on a Graciosa beach

 has a message, We’ll meet you on Pitcairn’s Island.